Copper & Zinc Exploration in the Pacific Ocean’s Ring of Fire

 Brien Lundin – Co-Founder and Chairman of the Board

 Thunderstruck Resources Co-Founder Brien Lundin was appointed Chairman of the Board in August 2016.
 Lundin has been an active investor and speculator in the mining and technology sectors for over four decades.
-He is also a Director of Sojourn Ventures, Inc. (SOJ.V), and Co-Founder and Chairman of Natcore Technology, Inc. (NXT.V).
-He serves as President and CEO of Jefferson Financial, Inc., a privately company that hosts the annual New Orleans Investment Conference.
+He serves as President and CEO of Jefferson Financial, Inc., a privately held company that hosts the annual New Orleans Investment Conference.
 Lundin publishes Gold Newsletter, a monthly publication that covers small cap resource stocks as well as geopolitics and macro-economics, a newsletter that has been the cornerstone of precious metals advisories since 1971.

 With a strong background in Capital Markets and Investment Banking, Bryce Bradley has facilitated the structuring and financing of dozens of private and publicly traded small and micro-cap companies.
-She founded and served as President of Saltus Mercantile Corp. (now Robson Capital Partners Corp.), a merchant bank focused on capital raising and advisory services for mining exploration companies, before selling it in 2013.
-Prior to this she headed Capital Markets for other brokerage firms and merchant banks.
-Bradley graduated with an Honors B.Sc. degree from the University of Toronto in 1996 and completed the Canadian Securities Course, as well as the Partners, Directors and Senior Officers Course.
+She founded and served as President of Generic Capital, as well as Saltus Mercantile Corp. (now Robson Capital Partners Corp.), both merchant banks focused on capital raising and advisory services for mining exploration companies.
+She graduated with an Honors B.Sc. degree from the University of Toronto in 1996.